 These are the stories of three people who are using their experiences being diagnosed with HIV to encourage people to get tested, share their stories, or find out what options are best for them.

 “When I walked into the room, the first thing I noticed was that these people didn’t look like me,” says Chelsea White, recalling her first group session with other HIV-positive patients.
 “They looked like what I thought HIV was—people in recovery from IV drug use, street walkers, gay men.
 They didn’t look like me, a young, vibrant, educated woman.”

-Nicholas Snow, 52, had maintained regular HIV tests his entire adult life and practiced safe sex always.
+Nicholas Snow, 52, had maintained regular HIV tests his entire adult life and always practiced safe sex.
 Then, one day, he had a “slip” in his safe sex practices.
 A few weeks later, Nicholas began experiencing severe flu-like symptoms, a common sign of an early HIV infection.
 Five months after that, he had his diagnosis: HIV.

 At the time of his diagnosis, Nicholas, a journalist, was living in Thailand.
-He has since returned to the United States and lives in Palm Springs, California.
-He’s become a patient at the Desert AIDS Project, a medical clinic devoted entirely to the treatment and management of HIV and AIDS.
+He has since returned to the U.S. and lives in Palm Springs, California.
+He’s become a patient at the Desert AIDS Project, a medical clinic devoted entirely to the treatment and management of HIV/AIDS.